-It won’t be long before we are switching our thermostats to provide us warmer air and make our homes nice and cozy during the cooler months.
+It won’t be long before we are switching our thermostats to offer us warmer air and make our homes nice and cozy during the winter.
 And warmer air means drier air that can influence our overall health.
 You may have never thought about monitoring humidity levels in your house, or maybe you’re trying to find just the perfect balance.
 We’ve talked about the benefits of a whole-home humidifier from decreasing the chances of getting sick to helping with your skin.
 But how do you know which system is the best for your family?

 There are a couple things you’ll need to consider when looking at a whole-home humidifier.

 - Size—The humidifier’s capacity and size is based on gallons per day of operation.
-One way to determine what size you should get is to take your total floor area and multiply it by the height of the ceiling.
+One way to determine what size you should get is to take your total floor area and multiply it by the height of your ceiling.
 This will help determine how many gallons per hour is necessary and be a guide as you assess your options.

 - Budget—There are initial fees when purchasing the humidifier equipment, but it’s important to also consider how much money will go into operation and maintenance.
 There are a variety of models that can help meet the needs in your home while adhering to a budget you are comfortable with.